 Over the past few decades, computational systems have become increasingly integrated into the fabric of people's lives,

-to understand the effects such new technologies have on society at both a micro- and macro-scopic scale, to
+to understand the effects such new technologies have on society at both a micro- and macro-scopic scale, to identify where

-computation and connectivity has also widened existing gaps in power and privilege.
+connectivity has also widened existing gaps in power and privilege.
 The growth of new information economies of unprecedented

 scale have led to the rise of a handful of massive, super-national corporations that now grapple to control the primary digital

 information channels so vital to a free and open society.
 Many concerns both about the immediate, and long-term effects

-of such control and power have been raised, and are now examined on issues ranging from their effects
+of such control and power have been raised, and are now examined on issues ranging from their effects on civil liberties,

-of Oxford comprises research that focusses on understanding the ways that emerging advancements in computational systems and methods are presenting
+research that focusses on understanding the ways that emerging advancements in computational systems and methods are presenting

 new challenges and opportunities for further innovation.
 Under this broad remit, we focus on several areas: responsible

-research and innovation (RRI), understanding the needs around fair, non-discriminatory, transparent,
+research and innovation (RRI), understanding the needs around fair, non-discriminatory, transparent, and accountable data-driven